winscripter/Slnx/README.md

+> [!IMPORTANT]
+> This project is only a temporary solution to work with SLNX files before MSBuild supports SLNX files.
+>
+> Currently, MSBuild does not support reading and manipulating SLNX files.
+However, as soon as it does, this
+> library may not be suitable anymore.
+>
+> However, MSBuild is actively getting new commits and PRs that put effort into supporting SLNX files.
+This is a good sign,
+> as we can finally begin building SLNX files in apps that support them.
+This, however, also means that the Slnx library will not
+> have much use when MSBuild begins to support SLNX files.
+Furthermore, the SLNX file format is not officially documented.
+Because of this,
+> the Slnx library may not be able to parse every single SLNX file, because the format is not officially documented.
+>

 # Slnx
 SLNX is a fast parser and writer for the (currently) new in-preview Visual Studio XML Solution format with a .slnx extension, introduced in Visual Studio 2022 17.10 Preview 3.